lenileiro/ex_datalog/README.md

 #### Google Zanzibar

 Google Zanzibar is a consistent, highly available, and massively scalable global authorization system used by Google to manage permissions across its services.
-For more details, you can refer to the (Google Zanzibar whitepaper)[https://research.google/pubs/pub48190/].
+For more details, you can refer to the [Google Zanzibar whitepaper](https://research.google/pubs/pub48190/).

 #### Permify

 Permify is an open-source authorization service that provides a Zanzibar-like experience for developers.
 It simplifies complex permission management using a rule-based approach.
-For more insights, you can read about it (here)[https://permify.co/post/google-zanzibar-in-a-nutshell/].
+For more insights, you can read about it [here](https://permify.co/post/google-zanzibar-in-a-nutshell/).

 ### Conclusion